robtweed/mg-webComponents/TUTORIAL.md

 The arguments for this method are:

 - fn: the Event Handler function to trigger
-- target element: the element to which the Event Handler will be added (default is *this.rootElement*)
+- target element: the element within the WebComponent to which the Event Handler will be added (default is *this.rootElement*)
 - the type of event that triggers the handler (default is 'click')

 So, in our example above, we could have simply specified: